Hierarchical Bayesian inference for community detection and connectivity of functional brain networks: Results

+We also evaluate the performance of group-level community detection using a categorical-dirichlet conjugate pair (CD) with different levels of SNR and compare it with conventional majority voting (MV) strategy commonly used in machine learning, as shown in Fig.\ref{Group_LBM_vs_SNR}.
+Our CD method outperforms the MV for signals with SNR greater than -5dB.

-Next, we model the individual-level adjacency matrices using the Normal-Normal-Inverse-Gamma (Normal-NIG) conjugate pair where the likelihood follows Normal distribution and the prior follows NIG distribution.
-We are interested in the mean and variance of the connectivity of a specific pair of nodes for 100 virtual subjects.
-We estimate the mean and variance of the connectivity by drawing the samples from the NIG posterior density (the estimated mean and variance of the connectivity are shown at the right panels in Fig.\ref{pseudofMRI_10dB} (b, d, f, h, and j).
-We compare the posterior samples with the real mean and variance of the connectivity between a specific pair of nodes $i$ and $j$ using 100 virtual subjects to validate the accuracy of the proposed generative model and the Bayesian inference algorithm.
-We found that the posterior samples of mean and variance were highly correlated with the real mean and variance as shown in the right most side of Fig.\ref{pseudofMRI_10dB}.
-The color dots in the scatter plot are distributed into two groups for posterior samples of both mean and variance.
-This is because the elements $\gamma$ of the covariance matrix in the generative model that indicates intra-community couplings are sampled from $\gamma\sim U(0.8,1)$ and the elements $\omega$ indicating inter-community couplings are sampled from $\omega\sim U(0,0.2)$.
-The elements $\gamma$ and $\omega$ determine the density of blocks in the adjacency matrix which shows significant discrepancy between intra-community connectivity and inter-community connectivity.
+Next, we show the results of modelling the individual-level adjacency matrices using the Normal-Normal-Inverse-Gamma conjugate pair (Normal-NIG) with the parameter setting $[\nu$, $\rho$, $\kappa^{2}$, $K_{max}]=[3, 0.02, 1, 20]$.
+We compare the posterior sample with the real mean and variance of connectivity between a specific pair of nodes $i$ and $j$ using 100 virtual subjects to validate the precision of the proposed generative model and the Bayesian inference algorithm.
+We found that the posterior samples of mean and variance were highly correlated with the empirical mean and variance, and the Pearson's correlation coefficient values are shown in Fig.\ref{figure_synthetic}.
+The dots in the plot are divided into two groups for posterior samples of the mean.
+This is because the elements $a$ of the covariance matrix in the generative model indicating intra-community couplings are sampled from $a\sim U(0.8,1)$ and the elements $b$ indicating inter-community couplings are sampled from $b\sim U(0,0.2)$.
+The elements $a$ and $b$ determine the density of blocks in the adjacency matrix that shows a prominent discrepancy between intra-community connectivity and inter-community connectivity.
+Higher DIIV values result in more spread mean samples and larger values of variance samples.